Barbara Mallory Caraway: Early life and education

-Born in Clarksville, Texas, Mallory Caraway was raised in Amarillo, the fifth born of eight children.
-She has lived in the Dallas area for more than 22 years.
+Born in Clarksville, Texas, Caraway was raised in Amarillo, the fifth born of eight children.
 She earned a Bachelor of Arts degree in telecommunications and theatre from Texas Southern University.

 Career

-Mallory Caraway served as a member of the Dallas City Council for the sixth district from 1993 to 2001 until term limits forced her to retire.
-She is also a former Democratic precinct chair.
+Caraway served as a member of the Dallas City Council for the sixth district from 1993 until she was term limited in 2001.

-Mallory Caraway was elected to the Texas House of Representatives on November 7, 2006.
+Caraway was elected to the Texas House of Representatives on November 7, 2006.
 In November 2008, she was re-elected to a second term.
-House District 110 includes the Dallas areas of Singing Hills, Southeast Oak Cliff, including the Cedar Crest Addition, parts of Pleasant Grove and the City of Seagoville.
-Mallory Caraway served on the Public Safety Committee and the Urban Affairs Committee.
-Her husband, Dwaine Caraway, served on the city's Park Board and was later elected to the city council.

-Career Futures Initiative

-Mallory Caraway introduced the Career Futures Initiative in 2007 to address low scores in math and science by giving high school students first-hand knowledge and practical experience in the fields of math, science, engineering and technology.

 Congressional elections

-Mallory Caraway lost Democratic primary runs for Texas's 30th congressional district against incumbent Congresswoman Eddie Bernice Johnson in 2012, 2014, 2016, 2018 and 2020.
+Caraway lost Democratic primary runs for Texas's 30th congressional district against incumbent Congresswoman Eddie Bernice Johnson in 2012, 2014, 2016, 2018 and 2020.
+Her best result against Johnson came in 2014, when she received over 30% of the vote.

+Caraway again ran for the 30th congressional district in 2026 to succeed Jasmine Crockett, who instead ran for U.S. Senate.
+She was defeated by pastor Frederick Haynes III in the Democratic primary.
+Though she received only 23% of the vote, Caraway did receive 20,070 votes, more than any of her previous runs for the 30th district.

 Personal life

 She is married to Dwaine Caraway, a Dallas City Council member and former acting mayor of Dallas.
 She has a stepdaughter and two granddaughters.

-Mallory Caraway is a member of the National Conference of State Legislators, the National Foundation of Women Legislators, the Cedar Crest Neighborhood Association, and is a member of Camp Wisdom United Methodist Church.
+In January 2011, police were called to a domestic disturbance at the Caraway's Cedar Crest home.
+Dwaine said police were called to a scuffle between his friends, but it was later revealed he had called the police because his wife was chasing him with a kitchen knife.
+"Barbara has a chemical imbalance, I think," Dwaine told responding officers.
+"She sometimes can get into a fit of rage.
+It is not about infidelity.
+It is not about me hitting her.
+She is the smartest person in the world, but when she gets set off, everybody gets out the way.
+She just went a little bit too far tonight."